 This blackish-green mold thrives on moist surfaces that contain a lot of cellulose.
 Examples are water-damaged drywall, wood, fiberboard, paper, and dusty surfaces.

 These problems have become more common over the last 50 years.
-Modern homes are built to be more airtight than ones built before the ’70s.
+Modern homes are built to be more airtight than ones made before the ’70s.
 The idea is to use less energy for heating.
 Around the same time, drywall replaced brick and plaster walls.

 This creates the perfect, moist, reduced-oxygen environment that mold loves.
 The air is stagnant as the house doesn’t “breathe.”
 Over time the air inside the building is filled up with mold toxins.